IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 Note that the row ID is the primary key value, defined by the [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey) of the grid, or the record instance itself.
 Both methods return a boolean value indicating whether their respective operation is successful or not.
 Usually the reason they fail is that the row is already in the desired state.

-A row is pinned to the bottom of the last pinned row.
+When pinned a row appears below the last pinned row until that moment.
 Changing the order of the pinned rows can be done by subscribing to the [`onRowPinning`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowpinning) event and changing the [`insertAtIndex`]({environment:angularApiUrl}/interfaces/ipinroweventargs.html#insertatindex) property of the event arguments to the desired position index.

 @@if (igxName === 'IgxGrid') {
 ```html